enasequence/webin-portal/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.5.0 and has been later upgraded to version 1.6.8 version 7.3.8
+## Initialize Project
+Run the below command from project directory (where package.json file is found) for initializing the project.

+`npm update`

 ## Development server